reboot-studio-code/nextjs-notion-oauth-pkce-proxy/README.md

 This is a Notion OAuth PKCE proxy build with [Next.js](https://nextjs.org).

-We build this because when we were building the [Hypersonic Raycast App](https://hypersonic.run) at the studio the notion api wasn't working with PKCE so the best solution was to build this proxy.
+We have built this for [Hypersonic Raycast App](https://hypersonic.run), a Notion to-do app for Raycast.
+Currently Notion API does not support PKCE entirely, so the only solution to use oAuth with your app is using a proxy like this.

-The proxy server has been tested with our own app but it may need some tweaks to adapt to your use case so use it as an starting point.
+The proxy server has been tested with our own app but it may need some tweaks to adapt it to your use case so use it as an starting point.

 ## Configuration

-Create an .env.local file using the enviroment varibales from the .env.template and fill the values with your own.
+Create an .env.local file using the environment variables from the .env.template and fill the values with your own ones.

-Example using [Raycast](https://www.raycast.com) as the client:
+Here is an example using [Raycast](https://www.raycast.com) as the client:

 ```
 AUTH_TOKEN=Notion Base64 Basic Auth Token